SoftBank to launch $25 bil. investment fund for high tech area

 NEW YORK, Oct.
 13, Kyodo

-The fund, named SoftBank Vision Fund, will be managed in Britain and will partner with the Public Investment Fund of Saudi Arabia, according to the Japanese telecoms conglomerate.
+The SoftBank Vision Fund will be managed in Britain and will partner with the Public Investment Fund of Saudi Arabia, which is considering investing as much as $45 billion, according to the Japanese telecoms conglomerate.

 The potential size of the investment fund could reach up to $100 billion, as some global investors are in talks with SoftBank Group and PIF, the Japanese company said.